4 Best Practices for Effective Commercial Security Service on Construction Sites

 What are the unique security needs of construction sites?

-Construction sites require distinct security measures due to their open layouts, valuable materials, and a constantly changing workforce, making them prime targets for theft and vandalism.
+Construction sites require distinct security measures due to their open layouts, valuable materials, and constantly changing workforce.
+These factors—combined with multiple entry points and the presence of high-value equipment—make construction sites prime targets for theft and vandalism, necessitating tailored protection strategies including perimeter security, access control, and continuous monitoring.

 What recent trends have been observed in crime rates at construction sites?